 – Sari Stein, Strategic Consulting Director

-Sari Stein leads DAC Group’s Digital Strategic Insights team, working with clients to use research and data to devise strategic roadmaps, platforms and plans of action to achieve digital marketing goals.
-To talk more about 2017 marketing opportunities, please get in touch!
+Sari Stein leads DAC’s Digital Strategic Insights team, working with clients to use research and data to devise strategic roadmaps, platforms and plans of action to achieve digital marketing goals.
+To talk more about 2017 marketing opportunities, please contact DAC today!